gabrielrowan/carInsuranceAppMVC/README.md

 composer start

-That's it!
-Now you can see how the database updates when new quote data is added, and when the customer chooses to accept their quote.
+Now you can see how the database updates when new quote data is added, and when the customer chooses to accept their quote!